I don’t think I would have ever gone to Cuba... if I hadn’t already been there!

-When we did get going, I loved the beautiful Vinales area with its unusual topography, and tobacco farms…we visited a most interesting hand rolled cigar making factory, Cuban cigars being state of the art!
-We enjoyed the best meal we had in Cuba – fresh lobster, in a tomato based sauce, salads, the inevitable beans and rice, in the front room of someone’s home, now turned “cafe” (we had been warned that you don’t go to Cuba for the food, and they were generally speaking, correct!).
-We went offshore for a day to an island resort where I snorkelled amidst dying coral in choppy seas, and later kayaked in fresh winds that threatened to blow me out to sea….no life saving equipment in sight!
+When we did get going, I loved the beautiful Vinales area with its unusual topography, and tobacco farms – we visited a most interesting hand-rolled cigar making factory, Cuban cigars being state of the art!
+We enjoyed the best meal we had in Cuba – fresh lobster, in a tomato-based sauce, salads, the inevitable beans and rice, in the front room of someone’s home, now turned “cafe” (we had been warned that you don’t go to Cuba for the food, and they were generally speaking, correct!).
+We went offshore for a day to an island resort where I snorkelled amidst dying coral in choppy seas, and later kayaked in fresh winds that threatened to blow me out to sea.
 And we climbed a very steep path up to a cave which we explored with headlamps.

 Trinidad, on the coast, with its cobbled streets, colourful buildings, markets, and ancient squares were fabulous.
 In spite of my crook knee, we danced the night way at an outdoor dance party, the music loud and insistent.
 Cienfuegos was a more dignified town, wide streets, old elegant palaces, shady squares - loved it.
 We swam at the Bay of Pigs while learning of its history and the upcoming anniversary.
 We visited another area of natural beauty for lunch and sighting of some spectacular hummingbirds.
 And we stopped at the shrine of the Virgen de la Calidad del Cobre, seen as the “Protectress of Cuba”, full of locals leaving treasured gifts in thanksgiving.

 Our last night in Havana, my sister and I decided to walk, one last time, down to the Malecon, to see the sunset.
-There we were serenaded (for a price...but we didn’t care!) by another pair of musos….of course!
+There we were serenaded by another pair of musos of course (for a price, but we didn’t care)!
 A fitting end, I thought, to our return visit to a fascinating country and culture, our birthplace.

 Have you explored Cuba?
 What did you make of it?
 Let us know in the comment section below.